 Chicago Children’s Museum Price

-While it is a pricey activity at $12 each for children and adults (children under one are free) and parking is $21, after being there for 4+ hours, we think it is totally worth it.
+While it is a pricey activity at $19 each for children and adults (children under one are free) and parking is $21, after being there for 4+ hours, we think it is totally worth it.
 NOTE: You can usually find a coupon for a $1 or two off if you do a search online.
-There are also FREE days and FREE family nights during the month and you can check out that schedule HERE.

 What It Offers